Frequently Asked Questions

 I am a member of a professional body that has an MoU with ISCP.
 What membership status does this provide?

 This would automatically qualify you for free affiliate membership of the ISCP.
-Please see the following page of our website for further details of membership categories: https://www.isfcp.net/membershipcategories.htm If you wish to join the Members Area of our website please email us at membership@isfcp.net stating your name and details of the professional body of which you are a member.
+Please see our website for further details of membership categories.
+If you wish to join the Members Area of our website please email us at membership@isfcp.info stating your name and details of the professional body of which you are a member.
 This will enable us to verify your affiliate status.
-Once confirmed, please follow the guidance on our FAQ page for ‘Who can access the Members Area of the Website’ to complete the process.

 If I am a member of a professional body that has an existing MoU with ISCP do I still need to renew my annual MISCP membership with the ISCP?